ShahidaBegumSheik/DoctorsClinic_FastAPI_App/README.md

        DATABASE_URL=postgresql://postgres:PASSWORD@localhost:<PORT_NUMBER>/<db_name>

-IV Application
+III Application

-•	Authentication and authorization using JWT
-Role Based Access Control
+•	Authentication and authorization using JWT  -  Role Based Access Control

 There are different types of users:

 1. ADMIN
 2. DOCTOR
 3. Patient (not considered as user)

 Each role has different permissions:

-ADMIN – create doctors, create patients, assign patients, list all doctors and patients DOCTOR – View only their assigned patients
+ADMIN – create doctors, create patients, assign patients, list all doctors and patients

+DOCTOR – View only their assigned patients

 Swagger UI Authorization in the Clinic API is implemented using OAuth2 with JWT bearer authentication.
 The application exposes a token endpoint(/auth/login) that follows the OAuth2 Password Grant flow.
 When a user clicks the Authorize button in Swagger UI, they are prompted to enter their credentials (username and password).
 Swagger UI then sends these credentials to the token endpoint to request an access token.
 Upon successful authentication, the server issues a JWT access token containing the user’s identity and role information.
 Swagger UI securely stores this token in the browser session and automatically attaches it to subsequent API requests in the HTTP header.

-•	API flow
+IV) API flow
 1. registration of admin - /auth/register
 2. logging in of authorized User- /auth/login.
 Admin can login once registerd.
 After Doctor is created by the Admin, the Doctor can login
 3. Swagger UI Authorization using admin or doctor credentials